ASalah007/rampcc/why.md

 1. I knew where is the select component is rendered so I checked it and found out that the loading is controlled by a state, which get set to true after the two requests finished
 2. replaced the loading state with employee.loading and then removed the loading state as it isn't used anywhere else.

+# Bug 6 Solution

+1. I went to where the button is renderd in the code.
+2. I then changed the rendereing condition to the appropriate one.